-(1) In November 2015, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2015-17, Income Taxes (ASC 740): Balance Sheet Classification of Deferred Taxes, which simplifies the presentation of deferred income taxes by requiring deferred tax assets and liabilities be classified as non-current on the balance sheet.
+(1) In November 2015, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) 2015-17, Income Taxes (Accounting Standards Codification 740): Balance Sheet Classification of Deferred Taxes, which simplifies the presentation of deferred income taxes by requiring deferred tax assets and liabilities be classified as non-current on the balance sheet.
 We early adopted this standard retrospectively during the fourth quarter of fiscal year 2016 and reclassified all of our current deferred tax assets to non-current deferred tax assets on our consolidated balance sheets for all periods presented.

 - (2) During the first quarter of fiscal year 2017, we adopted ASU 2015-03.
-The retrospective adoption of this guidance resulted in the reclassification of unamortized debt issuance costs as a direct deduction from the carrying amounts of our former 6.875% Notes due 2020 (the 2020 Notes) and the Ex-Im Credit Facility, consistent with unamortized discount, for all periods presented. - (3) Includes only the long-term portion of the Ex-Im Credit Facility.
-The current portion of the Ex-Im Credit Facility totaled \$19.9 million and \$45.3 million as of March 31, 2019 and March 31, 2018, respectively.
-There was no current portion related to the Ex-Im Credit Facility in any other period presented.
+The retrospective adoption of this guidance resulted in the reclassification of unamortized debt issuance costs as a direct deduction from the carrying amounts of our former 6.875% Notes due 2020 (the 2020 Notes) and the Ex-Im Credit Facility, consistent with unamortized discount, for all periods presented. - (3) Includes only the long-term portion of other long-term debt.
+The current portion of other long-term debt totaled \$29.8 million, \$19.9 million and \$45.3 million as of March 31, 2020, March 31, 2019 and March 31, 2018, respectively.
+There was no current portion related to other long-term debt in any other period presented. - (4) During the first quarter of fiscal year 2020, we adopted ASU 2016-02, Leases, commonly referred to as ASC 842, which resulted in the addition of operating lease right-of-use assets to our total assets.